 Naturally, rapport also isn’t about mirroring people in an obvious way.
 It’s about creating a moment where you’re in sync and not about repeating the other person’s’ moves.

-Those bad at building report end up compromising who they are
+Those bad at building rapport end up compromising who they are

-We’ve all seen how people who aren’t socially savvy try to get accepted into the group by compromising their value-system.
+We’ve all seen how people who are socially inept try to get accepted into the group by compromising their value-system.

 They change opinions depending on which group they’re in.
 They do things they don’t believe in.